 Where does neck pain come from?
 In many cases, a traumatic accident can do acute damage to the complex structures and delicate tissues that make up the neck.
 But even more frequently, neck pain develops gradually in connection with an underlying chronic issue.
 Common causes of neck pain include:

 Your head, neck and shoulder alignment all play a crucial role in allowing the neck and shoulder stabilizing muscles to do their job correctly.
 Very often the neck problems we see are posture related, and poor neck and shoulder posture leads to tightness in certain areas around the neck and shoulders along with stiffness in the joints and often headaches.
 Pilates is especially useful in strengthening the stabilizing muscles of the neck and shoulder/shoulder blades while creating better posture.
-A few ways Pilates can improve neck pain:
+A FEW WAYS THAT PILATES CAN HELP NECK PAIN

 Elongate and align the spine for better stability